jwshartle/S3T2TM2/Design Doc.md

 **_Flow of events:_**

-User/Admin opens program and enters username and password (include login use case)
+→User/Admin opens program and enters username and password (include login use case)

-User/Admin selects function to be performed – Display all tasks
+→User/Admin selects function to be performed – Display all tasks

-For an assigned user/admin, display all tasks assigned to that user
+←For an assigned user/admin, display all tasks assigned to that user

 ### Use Case 15: Create New Project